NVIDIA/aistore/docs/configuration.md

 AIS configuration is consolidated in a single [JSON template](/deploy/dev/local/aisnode_config.sh) where the configuration sections and the knobs within those sections must be self-explanatory, and the majority of those, except maybe just a few, have pre-assigned default values.
 The configuration template serves as a single source for all deployment-specific configurations, examples of which can be found under [/deploy](the folder that consolidates containerized-development and production deployment scripts).

 AIS production deployment, in particular, requires careful consideration of at least some of the configurable aspects.
 For example, AIS supports 3 (three) logical networks and will, therefore, benefit, performance-wise, if provisioned with up to 3 isolated physical networks or VLANs.
-The logical networks are: user (aka public), intra-cluster control, and intra-cluster data - the corresponding JSON names are, respectively: `ipv4`, `ipv4_intra_control`, and `ipv4_intra_data`.
+The logical networks are: user (aka public), intra-cluster control, and intra-cluster data - the corresponding JSON names are, respectively: `hostname`, `hostname_intra_control`, and `hostname_intra_data`.

 The following picture illustrates one section of the configuration template that, in part, includes listening port: